-At around this time Timothy Leary, a Harvard University psychology professor, was researching LSD.
-After taking the drug he, too, became convinced that LSD could open its users to spiritual enlightenment.
-Both Leary and Kesey extolled these qualities and helped to make it an integral part of the 1960s counterculture.
+Around this time, Timothy Leary, a psychology professor at the Harvard University, was researching on LSD.
+After consuming the drug, he, too, was convinced that LSD could open the window to spiritual enlightenment.
+Both Leary and Kesey extolled these qualities and helped make it an integral part of the 1960s counterculture.

 After the 1960s, LSD use waned until the drug again became popular as part of the rave scene in the 1990s.
 When some people hear the name of the drug today, they may think of tie-dye, acid rock and the counterculture of the 1960s.
 However, LSD is popular today among young people as a club drug used at raves, nightclubs and concerts.
 Prolonged LSD use can lead to addiction for which the user would need LSD addiction treatment.